openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 ## Settings in AAPS

 You can enable the following options in the Insight settings on AAPS:
-- "Log site changes": Automatic entry of insulin cartridge change when pump program "fill cannula" is started on the pump.<br><font color="red">Note: Cannula change resets Autosens!</b></font>
+- "Log site changes": Automatic entry of insulin cartridge change when pump program "fill cannula" is started on the pump.<br><font color="red">Note: Cannula change resets Autosens</b></font>
 - "Log tube changes": Note in AAPS database when "tube filling" program is started on the pump.
 - "Log battery changes": Automatic entry of pump battery change when new battery is inserted in the pump.
 - "Log operating mode changes": Note in AAPS database when pump is started, stopped or paused on the pump.
-- "Log alerts": Note in AAPS database when issues an alert.
+- "Log alerts": Note in AAPS database when is issueing an alert.
 - "Enable TBR emulation": As Insight can only issue TBR up to 250% this is important.
 With this setting a delayed bolus is issued instead of TBR in case more than 250% are needed.
 - "Recovery duration": Waiting period after failed connection attempts.
 Can be increased if connection problems occur.
 Select value between 0 and 20 seconds.
 - "Disconnect delay": Duration in seconds until the driver disconnects from pump after connection is no longer needed.